Kelechi-uo/Darey.io_PBL_DevOps/Project_2.md

-# PROJECT 2 - WEB STACK IMPLEMENTATION (LEMP STACK)
+# PROJECT 2 - WEB STACK IMPLEMENTATION (LEMP STACK).
+The LEMP stack is a collection of Linux OS, Nginx Server, MySQL Database, and PHP.

 ## SIDE SELF STUDY: